 \section{Design of programmable linear optical circuits}

-For practical systems the transfer matrices of the multiport interferometers should be re-programmed each time a new target state is demanded.
-We study different designs of the programmable multiport interferometers to achieve as high the success probability $p(\alpha)$ as possible.
+For practical systems the transfer matrices of the multiport interferometers should be reprogrammed each time a new target state is required.
+We study different designs of programmable multiport interferometers to achieve as high a success probability $p(\alpha)$ as possible, while keeping the photonic circuits as compact as possible.
 For this, we investigate two possible interferometer designs that differ by the number of variable phase shifts and, hence, by the complexity of an experimental realization.
-First, we consider the case of universal interferometers, i.e. the ones that are capable of implementing arbitrary transfer matrices ($U^{(6)}$ and $U^{(5)}$ in Fig.~\ref{fig:fig_1}).
+Namely, we investigate universal and restricted programmable interferometers.